Search ProQuest Dissertations and Theses Global [PQDTG]

 The Oldest (pre-1932) Cornell Dissertations: Identifying and Locating:

-• A two-volume printed list of the known theses from 1871 through 1911 is shelved behind the Olin Reference desk in ready reference: The call number is Olin Ref Z 5055 .U5 C809+.
+- A two-volume printed list of the known theses from 1871 through 1911 is shelved near the Olin Library Walk-In Reference desk in the Ready Reference collection: The call number is Olin Ref Z 5055 .U5 C809+.

 Another resource for identifying older Cornell dissertations and theses (including undergraduate theses which were not distinguished from advanced degree theses in the early days) is the Cornell University Library Theses Records, 1872-1940, Collection # 13/4/896 in the University Archives in the Division of Rare and Manuscript Collections on the 2B level of Kroch Library.
 The catalog record gives this description: "Manuscript volumes listing authors and titles of their work; lists of candidates; shelf list; and related records of theses work at the University."